Affiliate marketing is an excellent way to monetize your website.

 What Are Keywords?

 Essentially, keywords are just search queries typed into a search engine, like Google, Yahoo and Bing.

 People type these keywords into search engines to find an answer to their problem, and your job is to find out what people are searching for within your niche.
 Once you know, you can then create useful content targeting those keywords and bring in a steady flow of traffic.

 It’s that simple.

-Note: I tend to focus on Google simply because they own the lions share of organic traffic.
+Note: I tend to focus on Google simply because they own the lion’s share of organic traffic.

-Why Keywords Matter To An Affiliate Marketer
+Why Keywords Matter To Your Site as an Affiliate

 The first and most obvious reason why keywords matter, is getting more traffic to your website.